-The oldest city in the state of Georgia, Savannah, is a major seaport as well as a cultural center.
+The oldest city in the state of Georgia, Savannah, is a major seaport and a cultural center.
 This charming Southern city features historic buildings and beautiful green spaces.
 Situated on the Savannah River, the city of Savannah is about twenty miles from the Atlantic coast and enjoys a humid subtropical climate.
-If you’re looking for things to see and do in Savannah, don't miss these attractions.
+If you're looking for things to see and do in Savannah, don't miss these attractions.

 The largest park in Savannah, Forsyth Park, is a popular destination for residents and visitors alike.
 The park features a dazzling focal point—a cast-iron fountain dating back to 1858.
 Filled with paved strolling paths and shady trees, Forsyth Park is a lovely place to walk, meet with friends, picnic, and enjoy the beautiful scenery.

 Originally constructed in 1799, the Cathedral of St. John the Baptist was rebuilt during the nineteenth century.
-It boasts distinctive Gothic aesthetic and is one of the city’s most iconic structures.
+It boasts a distinctive Gothic aesthetic and is one of the city's most iconic structures.
 Visitors are invited to attend mass, or you can peek inside on the off-hours to witness the grand interiors.
-The cathedral is a feature of most historic tours of the city, and if you’re interested in architecture, you don’t want to miss it.
+The cathedral is a feature of most historic tours of the city, and if you're interested in architecture, you don't want to miss it.

 Enjoy a vintage afternoon or evening on a Savannah River riverboat cruise.
 These historic boats brim with old-fashioned charm.
 Cruising is a great way to relax while enjoying the sights.
 Tour the city's port and learn how it grew to become one of the most popular cities in the American South.